-Recent matters that Mr. Pepe has been involved with include:
+Recent matters that Christopher has been involved with include:

 - Mobile Telecommunications Technologies LLC v.
 Apple, Inc. (E.D.
 Tex.) – Counsel for Apple in a case involving seven patents relating to messaging technology.